Technigo/project-happy-thoughts-api/README.md

 - MongoDB Compass for testing
 - Postman for testing

+Endpoints:
+- GET /thoughts
+    - gets the 20 most recent thoughts, sorted in descending order (new thought on top)
+- POST /thoughts
+    - posts a new thought.
+Requirements are min 4 characters and max 140 in one message, and the value must be unique.
+- POST /thoughts/:id/like
+    - increases the amount of likes/hearts by 1 on the thought with the provided _id.
+- DELETE /thoughts/:id
+    - deletes the thought with the provided _id.

 If I had more time I would experiment with more features that would require changes in the frontend to really understand how FE and BE is connected.

 ## View it live